tpatterson1996/lcc-metadata-manual/concepts-detailing-the-relationship-between-contacts-projects-and-products.md

 **Contacts** are the creators, curators, contributors, and funders of projects and products.
 Contacts can be individuals, organizations, or individuals who are members of organizations.

-> Consult the [Contacts](/contacts.md) section of this manual for more information on adding contacts.
+> Consult the [Contacts](/contacts.md) section of this manual for information on adding contacts.

-**Projects and Products **will always have a relationship to a contact.
+**Projects and Products **will always have a relationship with a contact.
 Projects will always have at least one point of contact.
-Additional contact relationships may include: project author; metadata creator; and many other roles.
+Additional contact relationships may include project author; metadata creator; and many other roles.
 One crucial contact relationship between contacts, projects, and products is the role of the individual\(s\) and/or organization\(s\) who contributed funding.
-This may include a direct full contributor, or any partners that helped with funding.
+This may include a direct full contributor or any partners that helped with funding.

 > Consult the [Record Edit](/record.md) section of this manual for more information making contact relationships.